 - Coverage amounts: Coverage levels vary from state to state and they are key in the cost of your home insurance.
 Homeowners can purchase standard policies with basic coverage, or they can opt for stronger coverage.
 For many people, a standard policy are cost-effective and provide enough coverage.
 But for people with unique homes, collectables, antiques, or large assets, more coverage is necessary.
 Obviously, a plan with additional coverage costs more.

 - Home security and crime: Insuring a house in a city with high property crime costs a lot.
-In 2017, Louis was ranked the fourth most dangerous city in the country.
+In 2017, St. Louis was ranked the fourth most dangerous city in the country by Forbes.
 Property crimes occur at a rate nearly two and a half times higher than the rest of the country.
 You have a 1 in 16 chance of becoming a victim of property crime in St. Louis.
 Remember that these statistics vary considerably by neighborhood.

 Types of Homeowners Insurance